Larry Kudlow rouses CPAC with call to ‘put socialism on trial’

 They argue that challenges like climate change and unaffordable health care coverage require bold action by Washington.

-“The whole premise of the Green New Deal, is that we’re screwed on climate.
-I’m sorry to break it to you,” Rep. Alexandria Ocasio-Cortez said in an Instagram Live video.
+“The whole premise of the Green New Deal is that we’re screwed on climate.
+I’m sorry to break it to you,” Rep. Alexandria Ocasio-Cortez, D-N.Y., said in an Instagram Live video.

 But some Democrats have warned that these policies could turn off moderate voters in the 2020 election.
 At CPAC and beyond, Republicans have used the issue to hammer the Democratic Party as a whole.